briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 isn't), we can go through a few of the traditional analysis methods using R.
 For this exercise, there is real data form a few runs of Avida studying host-parasite coevolution in `BEACONToolkit/analysis/data/parasite_data.csv`.
-This dataset has the diversity of the final host population using Shannon Diversity, which balances even distributions of abundance as well as species richness, measured at the end of runs with varying levels of parasite virulence.
+This data set has the diversity of the final host population using Shannon Diversity, which balances even distributions of abundance as well as species richness, measured at the end of runs with varying levels of parasite virulence.
 Here virulence just means the percentage of CPU cycles, or energy,